emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         information about the :term:`liveness <live>` of each :term:`object`, detecting :term:`garbage` directly.

-        Such bits of information, e.g., :term:`reference counts
+        Such bits of information, for example, :term:`reference counts
         <reference counting>`, are typically stored within the objects
         themselves.